davidde/notes/GIT.md

 Undo all commits that came after cffd76070aaebf82e4b!
 --hard: will also get rid of everything you've done since then;
 all unpublished commits will be lost from your hard disk.

+* git rm filename
+Remove a file from both git and working directory,
+so it doesn't longer show up as an untracked file.

 * git status
 Lists all new or modified files to be committed.